AinaRB/2021_RocaBarceloA_TrendsTempMort__Rcode/README.md

 ### The data
-Mortality counts should be saved in the Mortality/ folder in order for the code to run.
+Mortality counts should be saved in the same folder as the code.
 We do not provide this data, yet it can be downloaded from the [Public Health System database (Sistema Único de Saúde, SUS)](https://datasus.saude.gov.br/mortalidade-desde-1996-pela-cid-10), run by the Ministry of Health of Brazil.
 Alternatively, if you would like a file containing simulated numbers that allow you to test the code, please contact a.roca-barcelo@imperial.ac.uk .